Skip to main content

 This is one secret beach that leads to an even more secret beach thrown in for good measure.

 Deep in the heart of South Devon, a hop and a skip from Salcombe, lies Seacombe Sands, a wide sandy beach backed by incredible rock formations that provide shelter and picnic spots directly below the holiday cottage recommended.
 It isn’t easily accessed, but its beauty attracts seaside connoisseurs.
 But, less well known and for the intrepid only, is the beach called Rickham Sands.
 This lies to the west of the main beach.
-You’ll need to pack a tide table in with your picnic.
+You’ll need to pack a tide table with your picnic.
 Only at the lowest tides is it possible to walk around the rocky headland separating the two beaches.
 At all other times, access can only be gained by scrambling over the rocks.
 It has been labelled the perfect ‘Famous Five’ beach.
 There are rock pools and usually enough driftwood to have an evening fire.
 As the tide recedes, a stretch of firm sand is revealed that invites ball games or races.
 In August, its secrets get discovered, but peace and privacy prevail at most other times – all too rare on the south coast of England.

 Stay at...